neurallayer/awesome-dotnet-datascience/README.md

 ## Machine Learning and Differential Programming
+* [ML.NET](https://github.com/dotnet/machinelearning) - Cross-platform open-source machine learning framework which makes machine learning accessible to .NET developers.
+This framework wraps several other libraries and is actively being developed.
+So a great place to start.
 * [Infer.NET](https://dotnet.github.io/infer/) - A framework for running Bayesian inference in graphical models.
 It can also be used for probabilistic programming.
 * [numl](http://numl.net/index.html) - This library is designed to assist in the use of common Machine Learning Algorithms in conjunction with the .NET platform.
 It is designed to include the most popular supervised and unsupervised learning algorithms while minimizing the friction involved with creating the predictive models.
 * [FsLab](https://fslab.org/) - A collection of data science and machine learning libraries for F# and .NET
-* [ML.NET](https://github.com/dotnet/machinelearning) - Cross-platform open-source machine learning framework which makes machine learning accessible to .NET developers.
 * [Spreads](https://github.com/Spreads/Spreads/) - Series and Panels for Real-time and Exploratory Analysis of Data Streams.
 Spreads library is optimized for performance and memory usage.
 It is several times faster than other open source projects.
 * [SciSharp STACK](https://scisharp.github.io/SciSharp/) - A rich machine learning ecosystem for .NET created by porting the most popular Python libraries to C#.
 * [Synapses](https://github.com/mrdimosthenis/Synapses) - An in-memory neural network library written in F#.